Executive Summary of Guidelines

 Any political event, candidate appearance/speech or forum held on GGC's campus must be sponsored by a GGC recognized organization.

 The use of GGC’s facilities for a political event must be presented to the President for consideration of approval.
 However, such use shall be limited to meetings sponsored by recognized organizations of the College and shall be held only at places designated by the President.
-In addition, GGC's Office of Government Affairs and the Office of Public Relations must be informed of any request for facility use for political events at least seven (7) business days prior to the event.
+In addition, GGC's Office of Government and External Relations and the Office of Public Relations must be informed of any request for facility use for political events at least seven (7) business days prior to the event.

 NOTE: Any group or individual must ensure that GGC’s non-discrimination policy is followed – no person shall be excluded from attending and/or participating in any political event on campus absent articulable security threat.